operator-framework/java-operator-plugins/docs/tutorial.md

 #### `MemcachedSpec`

 Initially, the scaffolded Spec file will be empty.
-The operator developer needs to add attributes to this file according to his need.
-For the Memcached example, we added the size field as shown below example.
+The operator developer needs to add attributes to this file according to their needs.
+For the `Memcached` example, we will add the size field as shown in the example below.

+The `MemcachedSpec` class defines the desired state of `Memcached`.

 ```
-// MemcachedSpec defines the desired state of Memcached
 public class MemcachedSpec {

     // Add Spec information here